AdrianX19/coming-soon-page/README.md

 # Frontend Mentor - Four card feature section solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents